hramose/lgenerator/doc/picture.md

 	'pictures_path' =>"uploads/pictures",
 ```

-Note that the path is the location where the pictures will be moved after upload it, and it's path is relative to `public/`
+Note that the path is the location `uploads/pictures` where the pictures will be moved after upload it, and it's path is relative to `public/` and it **must be writable**

 The 'picture_class' can be any of [Bootstrap image shapes](http://getbootstrap.com/css/#images)